ealva-com/ealvalog/README.md

  We know of 3 very good logging frameworks, 1 Android specific and 2 general purpose.
 None of these provided what we wanted.
 The Android specific lib is very nice in both API and implementation, but does not provide anything close to our requirements.
 The 2 general purpose libraries, one widely used and the other state-of-art, are very heavy in both API and code.
-While tools such as Proguard help in this area, we want to start with something that is light (not much code) and thin (not much API).
+While tools such as Proguard help in this area, we want to start with something a facade that is light (not much code) and thin (not much API) over multiple logger frameworks.

  We decided we wanted a facade over various other logging implementations that provides:
    1. Aggressively minimize object creation, especially when no logging will actually occur.